bacda/modelSnapshot/README.md

 The update for $R$ is a bit more complicated because it involves the Noisy-OR non-linearity.
 It involves assigning a responsibility term among generators, derived from the posterior, for each observation channel.
 Essentially, the posterior is treated as the "true" soft hidden state, and R is adjusted such that the Noisy-OR likelihood more closely aligns with it.

 The update for R is a bit more complicated because it involves the Noisy-OR observation model.
 Unlike the prior, the likelihood is produced by the joint action of all active generators.
-Consequently, observing that a particular channel became active does not determine which generator should receive credit for predicting it.

-Consider an observed channel x i
-	​

-=1.
-Even if the posterior indicates that several generators were active, it does not specify which of those generators actually caused the activation of channel i.
-Updating every active generator equally would generally overestimate their prediction strengths, since the observation may have been sufficiently explained by only one of them.

-The M-step therefore first estimates the expected causal contribution of each generator to each observed activation.
-This quantity is referred to as the responsibility, and represents the fraction of the observed activation attributed to a particular generator under the posterior distribution over hidden states.

-The necessary E-step quantities are:
+Consequently, an observation at a particular channel does not determine how to split credit for predicting it (causal responsibility).
+Since $>1$ generators can have support over channel $i$, the responsibility term must therefore be proportional to the relative strengh of each generators prediction.
+This is represented using a responsibility vector.

 ```math
 \rho_m